-The Convergence Partnership is a national funder collaborative that is led by eleven national, statewide, and local foundations and multifunder initiatives: The California Endowment, Chicago Community Trust with Elevated Chicago, Community Foundation for Greater Buffalo, Conrad N. Hilton Foundation, Health Forward Foundation, Foundation for Louisiana, Kansas Health Foundation, The Kresge Foundation, Nemours, Sierra Health Foundation with the San Joaquin Valley Health Fund, and W.K.
+The Convergence Partnership is a national funder collaborative that is led by eleven national, statewide, and local foundations and multifunder initiatives: The California Endowment, Chicago Community Trust with Elevated Chicago, Community Foundation for Greater Buffalo, Conrad N. Hilton Foundation, Health Forward Foundation, Foundation for Louisiana, Kansas Health Foundation, The Kresge Foundation, Sierra Health Foundation with the San Joaquin Valley Health Fund, Stupski Foundation, and W.K.
 Kellogg Foundation.
 The Stupski Foundation is a Contributing Member of the Partnership.